mozilla/identity-ops/docs/deploy.rst

 Updating DNS
 ============

 DNS is hosted with AWS Route53.
-Records can be updated through the web UI or the API. @relud is planning to add a feature to ``stack_control.py`` that will automatically update DNS for stage and prod deploys.
+Records can be updated through the web UI or the API. `relud`_ is planning to add a feature to ``stack_control.py`` that will automatically update DNS for stage and prod deploys.

 Since both prod and stage are deployed in single AWS regions (``us-east-1`` and ``us-west-2`` respectively), DNS records are just CNAMEs pointing to ELBs.